AlexanderHarrison/cdat/readme.md

     -dat <inputs.dat>    : Input dat file.
                             Is an empty dat file by default.
     -f <gcc flags>       : Flags to pass to gcc.
 Optimization, warnings, etc.
-                            Is '" DEFAULT_GCC_FLAGS "' by default.
+                            Is '-O2 -Wall -Wextra' by default.
     -s <symbol name>     : Symbol name.
                             Is the symbol table filename (excluding extension) by default.
 ```